-Andrés Manuel López Obrador, Mexican President, Declines Donald Trump’s Request To Start ‘War’ With Cartels
+Mexican President Andrés Manuel López Obrador Declines Donald Trump’s Request To Start ‘War’ With Cartels

 Inauguramos la ofrenda de muertos en el zócalo, con Claudia Sheinbaum, una tradición que viene de lejos.
 El maestro Carlos Pellicer recordaba, en su poema «Discurso por las flores»: «El pueblo mexicano tiene dos obsesiones: el gusto por la muerte y el amor a las flores.
 Antes de que nosotros "habláramos castilla" hubo un día del mes consagrado a la muerte».

+“After offering contradictory reports on the operation, López Obrador and his cabinet still have not clarified the exact circumstances in which Guzmán was freed, how the cartel negotiated his freedom or what the president himself knew.
+Last week, during one of his long, daily press conferences, López Obrador made the unprecedented decision to publicly reveal the name of the military commander responsible for the botched Guzmán operation.”

+Krauze also criticized López Obrador’s overall policies on drugs during his tenure, which he said have not been successful.
+The policies, which have included an attempt to substitute poppy crops for other crops, have fallen short of bringing change to the country’s problems, Krauze said.

-President Trump has not yet responded to the Mexican President’s seeming refusal to take American assistance in combating the cartels.
+President Trump has not yet responded to the Mexican president’s apparent refusal to accept American assistance in combating the cartels.